-Empagliflozin is available worldwide by the brand name of Jardiance.
+Empagliflozin is available worldwide under the brand name Jardiance.
 Local pharmaceutical companies have started marketing it by various brand names in different countries.

 The price of Jardiance in various countries is variable.
 It costs around USD 500 per 30 tablets in the United States.

 Empagliflozin Combination Brand Names:

 - Jardiance 10 mg, and